 Chives host a mild and delicate oniony flavor that can vary from nutty, to mild, to sweet, to very pungent.
-Because of this, chives are highly versatile, making delicious appearances both raw and cooked.
+Because of this, they are highly versatile, making delicious appearances both raw and cooked.
 For those who prefer a milder flavor, chives are a perfect substitute for the onion.

 - Chives can aid in digestion and gut health.
 Thanks to the allyl sulfide and other unique compounds, chives will help ease digestive discomfort.
 Plus, they increase the efficiency of your gut, so you get as many nutrients from your food as you can.